AngieHM/blockchain.github.io/README.md

-# blockchain.github.io is a simple demonstartion of how blockchain works
+# blockchain.github.io is a simple demonstration of how blockchain works